rocket-pool/RPIPs/assets/rpip-62/rewards-calculation-spec.md

 #### getMinipoolBonus
 Consider the following calculations as the function `getMinipoolBonus(rewardBaseFee, rewardBond, rewardStartTime, rewardEndTime)`.

-For each minipool, define the slot limits within which the reward bonus is to be paid out.
+For each smoothing pool eligible minipool (see [Node Eligibility](#node-eligibility)), define the slot limits within which the reward bonus is to be paid out.
 ```go
 rewardStartBcSlot := math.Ceil((rewardStartTime - genesisTime) / secondsPerSlot)
 rewardEndBcSlot := math.Ceil((rewardEndTime - genesisTime) / secondsPerSlot)